 Fight Back Against Glaucoma

 Minimally invasive glaucoma surgery (MIGS) represents a wonderful trend of advancement in glaucoma treatment.
 As recently as ten years ago, traditional glaucoma surgery was the only option for late-stage glaucoma patients.
 Now, we are able to safely and effectively reduce glaucoma symptoms and vision loss with much less discomfort and downtime.
-Contact Solomon Eye Physicians and Surgeons today to find out if MIGS can work for you.
+Contact Solomon Eye Physicians & Surgeons today to find out if MIGS can work for you.